BJL156/CPU-Simulator/README.md

 # CPU Simulator
 A small CPU Simulator that emulates a 256 byte processer using a fetch-decode-execute cycle.
+It runs on its own simple assembly language.

 # Build
 Clone the repository and change into its directory: